Hywan/mnt.io/content/articles/2024-10-30-sliding-sync-at-the-matrix-conference/index.md

 and how problems have been solved.

 {{ youtube(
-  id = "FHzh2Y7BABQ"
+  id = "FHzh2Y7BABQ",
-  title = "Unable to decrypt this message, by Kegan Dougal, at the Matrix Conference 2024, Berlin" caption = "[View and download the slides](https://2024.matrix.org/documents/talk_slides/LAB4%202024-09-21%2014_30%20Kegan%20Dougal%20-%20Unable%20to%20decrypt%20this%20message.pdf)"
+  title = "Unable to decrypt this message, by Kegan Dougal, at the Matrix Conference 2024, Berlin", caption = "[View and download the slides](https://2024.matrix.org/documents/talk_slides/LAB4%202024-09-21%2014_30%20Kegan%20Dougal%20-%20Unable%20to%20decrypt%20this%20message.pdf)"
-)}}
+) }}

 ### News from the Matrix Rust SDK

 <cite>Strengthening the Base: Laying the Groundwork for a more robust Rust
 SDK</cite> by Benjamin Bouvier, a good friend!
-This talk explains the recent updates of the Matrix Rust SDK: how we have designed new API to make the developer experience easier and more robust.
+This talk explains the recent updates of the Matrix Rust SDK: how we have designed new API to make the developer experience easier and robuster.

 {{ youtube(
-  id = "KOaoZKc1tgo"
+  id = "KOaoZKc1tgo",
-  title = "Strengthening the Base: Laying the Groundwork for a more robust Rust SDK, by Benjamin Bouvier, at the Matrix Conference 2024, Berlin" caption = "[View and download the slides](https://2024.matrix.org/documents/talk_slides/LAB3%202024-09-20%2011_15%20Benjamin%20Bouvier%20-%20Rust%20SDK%20Foundation.pdf)"
+  title = "Strengthening the Base: Laying the Groundwork for a more robust Rust SDK, by Benjamin Bouvier, at the Matrix Conference 2024, Berlin", caption = "[View and download the slides](https://2024.matrix.org/documents/talk_slides/LAB3%202024-09-20%2011_15%20Benjamin%20Bouvier%20-%20Rust%20SDK%20Foundation.pdf)"
-)}}
+) }}

 ## About Transport